awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-security-iam-awsmanpol.md

 You can attach the `AWSPrivateMarketplaceAdminFullAccess` policy to your IAM identities\.

-This policy grants admin permissions that allow full access to manage private marketplaces in your account \(or organization\)\.
+This policy grants administrator permissions that allow full access to manage private marketplaces in your account \(or organization\)\.
+For more information about using multiple administrators, see [Creating custom policies for private marketplace administrators](creating-custom-policies-for-private-marketplace-admin.md)\.

 **Permissions details**